vazw/escrow-api/README.md

     remove (pubkeys : string[]) : Promise<string[]>,
   },

-  // These options are only available
+  // Admin management is only available
   // during the draft stage of a contract. admin : {
     // Cancel the contract.